johnsonjh/tpzasm/README.md

 ### Developer notes

 * `make lint` needs only a POSIX shell to run (plus whichever linters and static analysis tools it invokes).
-You'll be informed of any missing prerequisites as well as any optional tools when you invoke `make lint`.
+You’ll be informed of any missing prerequisites as well as any optional tools when you invoke `make lint`.

-* `make longtest` requires *Georg Brein*'s
+* `make longtest` requires *Georg Brein*’s
   [`tnylpo`](https://gitlab.com/gbrein/tnylpo) emulator available in your PATH.

 * If you would like to contribute to **TPZASM** development, it is *extremely*